pollyweb-org/pollyweb-docs/4 ⚙️ Solution/20 🧑‍🦰 UI/31 🤔 Prompts/05 🤔📎 with Attachments.md

 1. **What is a prompt with an attachment?**

-    Attachment-enabled prompts
+    Appendix-enabled prompts
     * are [Prompts 🤔](<01 🤔 Prompt.md>)
-    * that contain an Attachment ID
+    * that contain an Appendix ID
     * to be downloaded with [`Download@Host`](<../../../6 🅰️ APIs/50 🤗🅰️ Host/06 🧑‍🦰🚀🤗 Download.md>).

     ---